 - All tame hay acres and livestock numbers must be reported on the Seeded Acreage Report by June 30.

 - The premium is shared per cent by the producer, per cent by the Government of Canada, and per cent by the Province of Manitoba.

 - Insureds do not request a pasture insurance claim.
-A Pasture Insurance indemnity will be paid automatically in conjunction with a payable Forage Insurance claim.
-The deadline to register a Forage Insurance claim and submit the associated Harvested Production Report is September 30.
+A Pasture Insurance claim will be paid automatically in conjunction with a payable Forage Insurance claim.
+The deadline to register a Forage Insurance claim and submit the associated Harvested Production Report is October 1.

 - The Pasture Insurance payment is based solely on the Forage Insurance payout percentage (i.e. if per cent of the Forage Insurance coverage is paid out then per cent of the pasture coverage is also paid).

 A producer has Pasture Insurance coverage of $ and experiences a per cent loss under Forage Insurance.